dotnet/docs-maui/docs/user-interface/controls/tableview.md

 # TableView

 The .NET Multi-platform App UI (.NET MAUI) `TableView` displays a table of scrollable items that can be grouped into sections.
-While `TableView` manages the appearance of the table, the appearance of each item in the table is defined by a `Cell`. .NET MAUI includes cell types defined to display combinations of text and images, and you can also define custom cells that display any content you want.

 A `TableView` is typically used for displaying items where each row has a different appearance, such as presenting a table of settings.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

+While `TableView` manages the appearance of the table, the appearance of each item in the table is defined by a `Cell`. .NET MAUI includes five cell types that are used to display different combinations of data, and you can also define custom cells that display any content you want.

 `TableView` defines the following properties: